 CRA maintains share-based compensation plans that use restricted stock, stock options and an employee stock purchase plan to provide incentives to its directors, employees and independent contractors.
 CRA's Amended and Restated 2006 Equity Incentive Plan (the "2006 Incentive Plan") authorizes the grant of a variety of incentive and performance awards to its directors, employees and independent contractors, including incentive stock options, nonqualified stock options, restricted stock awards, restricted stock unit awards, performance awards and other share-based awards.
-A maximum of 1,368,333 shares of common stock are issuable under the 2006 Incentive Plan, which includes 658,333 shares that remained available for future awards under the Company's 1998 Incentive and Nonqualified Stock Option Plan (the "1998 Plan") as of April 21, 2006.
+The "fungibility ratio," the rate at which each share of CRA's common stock that is underlying any award other than a stock option counts against the maximum number of shares issuable under the 2006 Incentive Plan, increased from 1.8 to 2.2 during fiscal 2008 and decreased from 2.2 to 1.83 in fiscal 2010.
+The grant of restricted share and unit awards through March 12, 2008 counted as the grant of 1.8 shares of common stock available under the plan for each share of common stock subject to the award, the grant of restricted share and unit awards from March 12, 2008 to April 29, 2010 counted as the grant of 2.2 shares of common stock available under the plan for each share of common stock subject to the award, and restricted share and unit awards granted on or after April 30, 2010 count as a grant of 1.83 shares of common stock available under the plan for each share of common stock subject to the award.
+A maximum of 2,832,333 shares of common stock are issuable under the 2006 Incentive Plan, which includes 658,333 shares that remained available for future awards under the Company's 1998 Incentive and Nonqualified Stock Option Plan (the "1998 Plan") as of April 21, 2006.
 This amount may be increased by up to 341,667 shares to the extent that any stock options that have been issued under the 1998 Plan are forfeited or terminated after April 21, 2006.
-The "fungibility ratio," the rate at which each share of CRA's common stock that is underlying any award other than a stock option counts against the maximum number of shares issuable under the 2006 Incentive Plan, increased from 1.8 to 2.2 during fiscal 2008.
-As a result, the grant of restricted share and unit awards through March 12, 2008 counted as the grant of 1.8 shares of common stock available under the plan for each share of common stock subject to the award and the grant of restricted share and unit awards on or after March 12, 2008 counts as the grant of 2.2 shares of common stock available under the plan for each share of common stock subject to the award.
+On April 30, 2010 the shareholders voted to increase the maximum number of shares issuable by 1,464,000.

 During fiscal 2009, the Company implemented a long-term incentive program ("LTIP") for certain key employees.
 Under this program, participants are eligible for stock options, restricted stock units, and performance based restricted stock units.
 The program is designed to reward key employees and provide participants the opportunity to share in the long-term growth of the Company.
-During fiscal 2009, the Company made an initial grant of options, restricted stock units, and performance based restricted stock units under this program.
+During fiscal 2009 and fiscal 2010, the Company granted options, restricted stock units, and performance based restricted stock units under this program.
 The awards were granted under the 2006 Incentive Plan and are included in the discussion below.

-The following is a rollforward of the maximum number of shares issuable under the 2006 Incentive Plan as of November 28, 2009:
+The following is a rollforward of the maximum number of shares issuable under the 2006 Incentive Plan as of January 1, 2011: